If you want the next generation of supercar performance and ownership experience, using the latest hybrid technologies, you have very few choices:

 130R White Ebony Semi - Aniline Leather and Alcantara Power Heated Seats Grey Interwoven Wheels Carbon Ceramic Brake Discs with Red Calipers Exterior Sport Pack Interior Sport Pack Technology Pack

-I want to say the price is £179,995.
+I want to say the price is £168,995.
 But that makes us sound like run-of-the-mill car dealership, which we are not.
-So let's just be sensible and say £180,000.
-It's still about a million quid cheaper than the alternatives from Porsche, McLaren and Ferrari.
+So let's just be sensible and say £169,000.
+It's the keenest priced new NSX available; and about a million quid cheaper than the alternatives from Porsche, McLaren and Ferrari.

 The Honda NSX is different from any other classic sports car - It’s a genuine sports car that all owners and drivers can enjoy.